QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 ### Further vectorization

-For relatively small problems, we can make this code run even faster by generating all random variables at ones.
+For relatively small problems, we can make this code run even faster by generating all random variables at once.

 This improves efficiency because we are taking more operations out of the loop.